Use the following libraries and common code resources compiled here to help you write flows.

 Dates

-Note: Will set to 1st day of current month.
+Note: Will set to the first day of the current month.

 Note: Replace the example date with your date variable.